xieyuheng/inner/source/_posts/paper/simply-typed-jojo-calculus.md

   - introducing lambda (first class partial equation),
   - introducing new inductive types.

+Permutation group is simple to construct, by defining functions that permute elements on top of the stack.

 ``` js
 { a | a a == id }